 What Is an Inherited IRA?

-An inherited IRA is an account that is opened when someone inherits an IRA after the original owner dies.
-The beneficiary may be anyone—a spouse, relative, or an estate or trust.
+Also sometimes called a beneficiary IRA, an inherited IRA is an account that is opened when someone inherits an IRA after the original owner dies.
+The beneficiary may be anyone—a spouse, relative, or an estate or trust, for example.

 If you are a beneficiary for an inherited IRA, your first instinct may be to simply collect the funds within the IRA by taking a lump sum distribution.
 But that may cause you to increase your taxable income, and ultimately sacrifice potential tax-deferred growth.

-Depending on who the IRA belonged to (spouse or non-spouse), and if you’re inheriting a traditional or Roth IRA, different inheritance rules may apply.
+Depending on who the IRA belonged to (a spouse or non-spouse) and if you’re inheriting a traditional or Roth IRA, different inheritance rules may apply.
 It’s always a good idea to discuss inherited IRAs with a fiduciary financial advisor, as every situation is unique.